microsoft/Build26-LAB510-take-llms-from-prototype-to-production-on-aks/docs/README.md

 ### Verify Pre-provisioned Model Cache

-Large models can take significant time to download from HuggingFace on first deployment.
+Large models can take significant time to download from Hugging Face on first deployment.
 Your lab environment has an Azure Managed Lustre filesystem with a StorageClass and PVC pre-provisioned to solve this.

+[Azure Managed Lustre](https://learn.microsoft.com/azure/azure-managed-lustre/amlfs-overview) is a fully managed, high-performance parallel file system built on the open-source Lustre technology.
+It delivers throughput of up to 500 MB/s per TiB of storage, making it ideal for workloads that need to read large files fast - like loading multi-gigabyte model weights into GPU memory.
+Because it supports **ReadWriteMany (RWX)** access, multiple pods across different nodes can mount the same filesystem simultaneously, so you only download a model once and every replica reads from the shared cache.

 Verify the StorageClass is available: